The Art of Being Bored

 Be Creative- Outside is calling- Read Something- Exercise or Earn Something- Do something helpful.

 With as many times my kids have come to me with the ‘I’m bored’ phrase they have this acronym memorized.
-Which makes my mom heart smile, because the next thing I say is if you don’t find something constructive to do ( not annoying to your brothers) I will happily find you something to clean or fold.
+Which makes my momma's heart smile, because the next thing I say is if you don’t find something constructive to do (not annoying to your brothers) I will happily find you something to clean or fold.

 That usually solves the boredom problem.